Regulatory Model Numbers

 Note: Handle or bezel color indicates airflow direction.

-Table 3 provides status conditions that correspond to fan status LED states.
+Table 3 - Fan Status LED States (Rear) provide conditions corresponding to the fan status LED states.

 Table 3.
 Fan Status LED States (Rear)